dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 Some people think it's wrong of us to try to maintain high levels of backwards compatibility.
 I think that's debatable, but if you are going to take that position, then it demands the question: how much backwards compatibility is enough?
 How much can we break?

-As it happens, I made clear from the start that total compatibility was not a goal: I am quite keen to throw UWP under a bus if at all possible because its continued presence in the Rx codebase is a massive headache.
+As it happens, I made clear from the start that total compatibility was not a goal.
+For example.
+I am quite keen to throw UWP under a bus if at all possible because its continued presence in the Rx codebase is a massive headache.

-TODO: this bit needs to be more coherent.
-I'm replying to things I'm not quoting...
+Here's a discussion where this was raised:

 > [I don't understand why given this we are assuming that System.Reactive needs to somehow hold itself to a higher standard than the core framework itself.](https://github.com/dotnet/reactive/discussions/2038#discussioncomment-7627617)

+This talks about how .NET itself has had some emphatically non-backwards-compatible moments.
+The transition from .NET Framework to .NET Core/.NET 5.0+ is one example, and the change from ASP.NET to ASP.NET Core is another.
+The argument is essentially: Microsoft is prepared to make earth-shattering non-backwards compatible changes, so why should Rx.NET try so hard?

+I think this argument misses that frameworks are fundamentally different from libraries.
+It's easier for a framework to break completely with the past than it is for a widely used general purpose library.

-One reason is that we can't actually impose the split that Microsoft did by introducing .NET Core.
+I don't believe Rx.NET can impose the kind of split that Microsoft did by introducing .NET Core.
 (Or the similar split they imposed by introducing ASP.NET Core.)
 When you chose a host runtime (or an application framework) that's an application-level decision, and you're choosing to be on one world instead of another.
 That is a top-down decision: you choose .NET or .NET Framework and then a whole bunch of consequences flow from which you chose.
-As the application developer you're going to
+As the application developer you're going to choose your framework carefully.
+Upgrading to newer versions of frameworks is a far more momentous decision than upgrading a library precisely because we expect frameworks to make breaking changes, particularly when they are essentially brand new things that make no pretence of being simply an update to their predecessors.

-But as a library author I'm not making that kind of choice when I decide to use, say, `System.Text.RegularExpressions`.
+As a developer writing a library, I'm not making that kind of choice when I decide to use, say, `System.Text.RegularExpressions`.
 Or `List<T>`.
-Or, and I think this is probably actually the most relevant comparison for Rx, LINQ to Objects?
+Or, and I think this is probably actually the most relevant comparison for Rx, LINQ to Objects.
 Or any of the other library types which are nearly identical across both worlds.

 So the question we need to ask is this: is Rx more like a framework or a common library feature?
 Are we more like ASP.NET Core, or `System.Linq`?
 I'd say the fact that we offer a `netstandard2.0` target points very much towards the latter.

+As already discussed in [the section on the appetite for breaking changes](#the-peculiar-faith-in-the-power-of-breaking-changes), when you look at breaking changes in .NET itself, although framework changes often are disruptive, changes to general-purpose library features typically try to preserve compatibility as much as is feasible even when the change is officially categorised as a binary breaking change.
+And it's like this because these kinds of library features are very often used quietly by other libraries as an implementation detail.
+They get imposed on an application from the bottom up, giving application authors much less control over what versions they use.
+So standards of compatibility need to be higher for this kind of library.

+We're not actually holding Rx.NET to as a high a level as the .NET runtime class libraries in this regard.
+But we do need to be careful not to make changes that are absolutely certain to cause problems for large classes of users.

 #### Exploiting radical change as an opportunity